-The FSRS lists a large number of items (facilities and practices) a community should have to fight fires effectively.
-The Schedule assigns credit points for each item.
-Using those credit points and various formulas, ISO calculates a total score on a scale of 0 to 100.
+The FSRS lists a large number of items (facilities and practices) that a community should have to fight fires effectively.
+The schedule is performance based and assigns credit points for each item.
+Using the credit points and various formulas, ISO calculates a total score on a scale of 0 to 105.5.

-Fifty percent of the overall score is based on the fire department.
-ISO reviews the distribution of fire companies throughout the area and checks that the fire department tests its pumps regularly and inventories each engine company’s nozzles, hoses, breathing apparatus, and other equipment.
-ISO also reviews the fire-company records to determine things such as:
+A maximum of 50 points of the overall score is based on the fire department.
+ISO reviews the distribution of fire companies throughout the area and checks that the fire department tests its pumps regularly and inventories each engine and ladder company’s equipment according to NFPA 1901.
+ISO also reviews the fire company records to determine factors such as:

-Forty percent of the overall score is based on the community’s water supply.
+A maximum of 40 points of the overall score is based on the community’s water supply.
 This part of the survey focuses on whether the community has sufficient water supply for fire suppression beyond daily maximum consumption.
-ISO surveys all components of the water-supply system, including pumps, storage, and filtration.
-We observe fire-flow tests at representative locations in the community to determine the rate of flow the water mains provide.
-We also review the condition and maintenance of fire hydrants.
-Last, we count the distribution of fire hydrants.
-In Spencer County ISO reviewed the departments rural water supply operation by using tanker truck to move water to rural fire scenes.
+ISO surveys all components of the water supply system.
+We also review fire hydrant inspections and frequency of flow testing.
+Finally, we count the number of fire hydrants that are no more than 1,000 feet from the representative locations.